Registered Nurse to Bachelor of Science in Nursing

 - Nursing courses were completed within a nursing program that has national nursing accreditation.

 - A grade of C or better was earned in all nursing courses (including pathophysiology).

 - Nursing courses transferred in for credit must have been completed within the last five years.

-- Eligibility to continue in or return to the previous nursing program must be verified by a letter of good standing from the dean of the previous program and sent to the Director of Nursing Admissions.
+- Eligibility to continue in or return to the previous nursing program must be verified by a letter of good standing from the dean of the previous program.

 - Applicants must submit to the College of Nursing a course syllabus for each completed nursing course for evaluation.
 If the course(s) is/are determined to be equivalent to TWU nursing courses, credit may be granted.

 - At least 30 of the last 60 hours have to be completed at TWU.
 (A minimum of 25% of the total hours required for the degree must be taken at TWU.)